osscameroon/js-generator/README.md

   </body>
 </html>
 ```
 Then, we want to add more data inside the **`div tag with id "divtest"`**.
-It's possible to do it manually but we don't want.
-Our goal is to make it dynamic with Javascript.
-We want to create Javascript variables that we'll use for whatever we want.
+It's possible to do it manually but we don't want that.
+Our goal is to make it dynamic with JavaScript.
+We want to create JavaScript variables that we'll use for whatever we want.

-This is the html code we'll add into divtest [JSFiddle](https://jsfiddle.net/xyrqa05c/) :
+This is the html code we'll add into divtest [JSFiddle](https://jsfiddle.net/xyrqa05c/):
 ```html

  <div>